a-shakouri/Prescribed-time-control/README.md

 Prescribed-time control (PTC) blocks in Simulink environment, MATLAB R2020b.

+## File(s)

+This repository includes the following MATLAB-Simulink files:

+1- The prescribed-time control for Euler-Lagrange robotics systems with $n$ degrees-of-freedom (version-PTC.EL.PDg-JLA.FracPol.2020-1): PTC_EL_PDgJLA_FracPol_20201.slx.

+2- The prescribed-time control for Euler-Lagrange robotics systems with $n$ degrees-of-freedom (version-PTC.EL.PDg-JLA.FracPol.2020-1) with example of a two-link robot manipulator: PTC_EL_PDgJLA_FracPol_20201_example.slx.

+3- The prescribed-time control for normal form chain of integrators with triangular stability (version-PTC.CI.L.Exp.2020-1): PTC_CI_L_Exp_20201.slx

+4- The prescribed-time control for normal form chain of integrators with triangular stability (version-PTC.CI.L.Exp.2020-1) with example of a chain of integrators: PTC_CI_L_Exp_20201_example.slx

 ## Version(s)

 The file versions are encoded in a way to convey what the files are about.
 Use the following instructions:

 ### Core Infinite-time controller(s):